schalkneethling/popover-anchor/README.md

 # popover-anchor

-An example of using popover and CSS achor positioning
+An example of using popover and CSS anchor positioning.